alburycatalina/Personal-Research-Website/README.md

 # Building a Personal Research Website with Github and Hugo
 This repository contains a tutorial for making a personal research website with Github and Hugo.
 Hugo is a framework that provides static [^1] website themes.
 This method is great because Hugo website are (1) free and customizable and (2) come together suprisingly quickly.
-Hosting a personal research website is a great spot to present yourself professionally as a scientist, aggregate your contact information/projects, and network with potential collaborators.
+Hosting a personal research website is a great spot to present yourself professionally as a scientist, aggregate your contact information, and network with potential collaborators.

 [^1]: Static websites host stable content that doesn't change unless you update it.